 This Reduction Oxidation Media is Tested and Certified by NSF International against NSF/ANSI Standard 42 for material requirements only.

-Chlorine Removal Test
+Chlorine Removal Test Results

 Lab Test Results for Chlorine Removal in Hot Water Shower Filter with KDF® Process Media